Who's who on a life insurance policy

 Say, for instance, you name your spouse as a beneficiary on your life insurance policy, and then you go through a bitter divorce.
 A few years later you remarry, have children and live happily ever after.
 Unless you changed the name of the beneficiary on the life insurance policy, though, guess who collects the death benefit when you die?
 Your ex-spouse.

 Sometimes people remember to update individual life insurance policies but forget to update group life insurance policies.
 Take a look at all your policies to make sure they reflect your current wishes.
+It can save the people you love from a difficult -- and costly -- battle disputing the policy in court.
+Clearly communicating your wishes and making sure the contracts are up to date is the best way to make sure your money goes exactly where you wanted it after you're gone.

 More from Barbara Marquand here